Afsharid Iran: Invasion of the Mughal Empire

 Nader Shah crushed the Mughal army in less than three hours at the large Battle of Karnal on 13 February 1739.
 After this decisive victory, Nader captured Mohammad Shah and entered with him into Delhi.
-When a rumour broke out that Nader had been assassinated, some of the Indians attacked and killed Persian troops.
+When a rumour broke out that Nader had been assassinated, some of the Indians attacked and killed Iranian troops.
 Nader, furious, reacted by ordering his soldiers to plunder and sack the city.
-During the course of one day (March 22) 20,000 to 30,000 Indians were killed by the Persian troops, forcing Mohammad Shah to beg Nader for mercy.
+During the course of one day (March 22) 20,000 to 30,000 Indians were killed by the Iranian troops, forcing Mohammad Shah to beg Nader for mercy.

-In response, Nader Shah agreed to withdraw, but Mohammad Shah paid the consequence in handing over the keys of his royal treasury, and losing even the Peacock Throne to the Persian emperor.
-The Peacock Throne thereafter served as a symbol of Persian imperial might.
-It is estimated that Nadir took away with him treasures worth as much as seven hundred million rupees.
-Among a trove of other fabulous jewels, Nader also gained the Koh-i-Noor and Darya-ye Noor diamonds (Koh-e-Noor means "Mountain of Light" in Persian, Darya-ye Noor means "Sea of Light").
+In response, Nader Shah agreed to withdraw, but Mohammad Shah paid the consequence in handing over the keys of his royal treasury, and losing the Peacock Throne to Nader Shah.
+The Peacock Throne thereafter served as a symbol of Iranian imperial might.
+It is estimated that Nader took with him treasures worth as much as seven hundred million rupees.
+Among a trove of other fabulous jewels, Nader gained the Koh-i-Noor and Daria-i-Noor diamonds (Koh-i-Noor means "Mountain of Light" in Persian, Daria-i-Noor means "Sea of Light").

-The Persian troops left Delhi at the beginning of May 1739, but before they left, he ceded back to Muhammad Shah all territories to the east of the Indus that he had overrun.
-Nader's soldiers also took with them thousands of elephants, horses and camels, loaded with the booty they had collected.
+Nader Shah's troops left Delhi at the beginning of May 1739, but before they left, Nader ceded back to Muhammad Shah all territories to the east of the Indus that he had overrun.
+Nader Shah's soldiers also took with them thousands of elephants, horses and camels, loaded with the booty they had collected.
 On his return march, the Sikhs came out from the hills and ambushed Nader Shah's troops, taking some of the loot and captives with them.
 However, the remaining plunder seized from India was so valuable that Nader stopped taxation in Iran for a period of three years following his return.
 Nader attacked the empire to, perhaps, give his country some breathing space after previous turmoils.
 His successful campaign and replenishment of funds meant that he could continue his wars against Iran's archrival and neighbour, the Ottoman Empire.